krparajuli/krparajuli.github.io/_posts/2022-02-17-AWS-VPC-NACL-Security-Group-Route-Tables.md

 ### Some Notes
 * NACL can only allow/block packets based on IP and port.
 Since they are stateless, you MUST create rules to allow return traffic.
+  * Every rule has a number associated with it.
+This number indicates the order of rules to be applied.
+  * Every NACL has a rule with number as asterisk (*).
+This rule can not be modified.
+If there is no match then this rule is applied..
 * SG can allow/disallow traffic based on either the IP address/port packets are coming from, or more interestingly, based on the security group attached to the instance the packets are coming from.

 ![]({{ "/assets/post-images/SG-rules.png" | relative_url }})